 Who would be the main mentor and what is their primary role on the ranch?: Tommy is the lead on farming, production, and marketing.
 His wife, Jessica, will be the assistant mentor.
 Jessica handles orders, customer service, and inventory.

 Stipend: The stipend is determined each year by available funds.
 Typically the take home pay is around $750 monthly after taxes and deductions for housing, utilities, etc. The stipend may or may not cover monthly expenses for the apprentice based on his or her needs and lifestyle.
 The position does not allow time for a second job, so the apprentice should consider his or her budgetary needs before applying to this position.
+This is a single position and we are unable to accommodate couples, or families at this time.

 Time off : Sundays will be days off.
 Flexible with additional time off during business week.